 The Fuel Cells Hydrogen Educational model for schools, or FCHgo, is a project funded under InEuropa’s Horizon 2020 programme.
-The project was launched in January of 2019, and is expected to be carried out through the end of 2021.
+The project was launched in January of 2019, and will be carried out through to the end of 2020.
 The goal of FCHgo is to strengthen public acceptance and awareness of fuel cell and hydrogen technologies (FCH-Ts) by educating students at the school level.

 InEuropa is a local partner of the University of Modena and Reggio Emilia

-(who lead this project), and was involved because of its experience in school environmental programmes — especially the Water Explorer programme and its network of schools.
+(who leads this project), and was involved because of its experience in school environmental programmes — especially the Water Explorer programme and its network of schools.

 - University of Modena and Reggio Emilia (Italy) — Lead Partner